What Is Cohousing?

 Cohousing is a community-based housing model that started in Denmark and Holland in the 1970s and emerged in the United States around 1990.

 In European countries, cohousing is widespread and enjoys public and quasi-public support.
-For example, two percent of the Danish population lives in cohousing, the equivalent of 6.5 million people in the United States.
+In Denmark, two percent of the population lives in cohousing, the equivalent of 6.5 million people in the United States!

-Cohousing was brought to the United States in the late 1980s by California architects and husband-wife team, Charles Durrett and Katie McCamant, who coined the term “cohousing” and have since designed and/or developed dozens of projects in North America.
+Cohousing was brought to the United States in the late 1980s by California architects and husband-wife team, Charles Durrett and Katie McCamant, who coined the term “cohousing” and have since designed and/or helped develop dozens of projects in North America.

-Cohousing neighborhoods are made up of privately owned houses clustered around shared green space and a large common house with extensive amenities, including guests suites, workshops, laundry, and a large kitchen and dining room where residents can share meals and celebrations.
+Cohousing neighborhoods are made up of privately owned houses clustered around shared green space and a large common house with extensive amenities, including guests suites, workshops, laundry, and a large kitchen and dining room where residents can share meals, activities, and celebrations.